Kamlesh Shukla

-Kamlesh Shukla is an Indian politician and a member of 17th Legislative Assembly of Uttar Pradesh of India.
-He represents the Rampur Karkhana Assembly constituency in Deoria district of Uttar Pradesh and is a member of the Bhartiya Janata Party.
+Kamlesh Shukla (8 October 1952 – 10 January 2026) was an Indian politician who was a member of 17th Legislative Assembly of Uttar Pradesh of India.
+He represented the Rampur Karkhana Assembly constituency in Deoria district of Uttar Pradesh and was a member of the Bhartiya Janata Party.

 Early life and education

-Shukla was born 8 October 1952 in Deoria, Uttar Pradesh to his father Ramnaresh Shukla.
-He married Tara Devi, they have three sons and one daughter.
-He belongs to Brahman family.
+Shukla was born on 8 October 1952 in Deoria, Uttar Pradesh to his father Ramnaresh Shukla.
+He married Tara Devi, they had three sons and one daughter.
+He belonged to Brahman family.
 He had 8th Passed from Aditya Nath Jha Inter College, Rudrapur.

 Political career

-Shukla has been MLA for one term.
-Since 2017, he represents Rampur Karkhana constituency as a member of Bhartiya Janata Party.
+Shukla was MLA for one term.
+Between 2017 and 2022, he represented Rampur Karkhana constituency as a member of Bhartiya Janata Party.
 He defeated Samajwadi Party candidate Fasiha Manzer Ghazala Lari by a margin of 9,987 votes.

+Illness and death

+Shukla suffered from long term illness for many years, reportedly during his term as an MLA.
+He died of a cardiac arrest at a hospital in Rudrapur on 10 January 2026 at the age of 73, where he was undergoing treatment.